Dr. Simeran Gell Ph.D; BPC and TSP registered Psychodynamic Psychotherapist

 What happens next?

-This first face-to-face meeting with me would help you to make an informed decision about what kind of therapy is best for you.
+A first assessment session is arranged in order to help us make an informed decision about what kind of therapy is best for you.
 If it seemed that the therapy I offered felt right for you we would plan a schedule of further appointments on either a fixed term or open-ended schedule.

 Training, qualifications & experience